 The captain went on, “As soon as reports of the attack went out the 101st Spaceborne executed a space drop with a CBRN company and engineer company.
 There were indications on the ground that a chemical agent was used in the attack, but they haven’t told us what it was.

 “A second set of explosives was detonated shortly thereafter, shredding the soldiers on the ground.
 Soon after, the Army sent in another battalion of the 101st to assist with cleanup and rescue operations.
 Other cities including Berlin, Paris, London, Chicago, Los Angeles, Olympus Mons City on Mars, and perhaps a half dozen others were all hit in the same manner.
 It’s estimated that the loss of life is in the tens of thousands, if not higher.
 After this you are encouraged to contact your families to find out if they were in any of the attacks.

-“As for the government, currently acting President Christina Crow is at La Citadelle in Quebec City under the protection of the armed forces.
+“As for the government, currently acting President Christina Crow is at La Citadelle in Quebec City under the protection of the Army.
 She will retain the Office of the President until new elections can be held to replace her or retain her as president.
 The president was in contact with the ACF president and both have declared Hernandez persona non grata.

 “As of right now our intelligence agencies are working together to apprehend him, but otherwise the war is still on.
 There is no ceasefire or peace treaty.
 This fleet will be prepared as quickly as possible to move to ACF space and begin operations there.
 The admiral expects us to perform our duties to the best of our abilities.
 That is all.”